-But I wonder if living in the time and culture of the Corinthian church, when liberty already included a type of “if it feels good do it,” attitude, if hearing about their newfound Liberty in Christ could unwittingly conjure up thoughts of excess; and in so doing, neglect the possible ramifications such actions of personal freedoms may bring onto others.
+But I wonder, if living in the time and culture of the Corinthian church when liberty already included a type of “if it feels good do it,” attitude, if when hearing about their newfound Liberty in Christ this unwittingly conjured up thoughts of excess; and in so doing, neglected the possible ramifications such actions of personal freedoms could trigger in others.

 And it is to this that Paul now speaks.
 Rather than being consumed by this gift of Liberty through faith, Paul reminds them that their entire life and existence is to be for and through Christ.
 In fact, their God-given Liberty in Christ concerning eating foods sacrificed to idols, Paul’s authority in the church, and the purpose of their new life, could actually become an obstacle and a stumbling block, unless by faith, they depended upon His Leading.

 - He Leads Us in Humility, to love others above Our Liberty.

 - …Knowledge makes arrogant, but love edifies, (8:1).

 - He Leads Us in Caring Devotion, to strengthen others rather than flaunt Our Liberty.